wilhelm-lab/dlomix/docs/notes/backend_usage.rst

    .. code-block:: bash

-      export DLOMIX_BACKEND=pytorch
+      export DLOMIX_BACKEND=tensorflow # default behavior if env variable is not set export DLOMIX_BACKEND=pytorch

-   This must be set before importing DLOmix.
+   This must be set before importing DLOmix or any of its modules in the user code.